ZhiLiu724/ZhiLiu724.github.io/_pages/about.md

 I am broadly interested in the interplay of data, policy, and societal systems: how are data generated, what can we learn from them, and how do we design practical policies to improve these systems.
-Things I have worked on during my PhD studies include [college admission](https://arxiv.org/abs/2107.08922), [311 systems for reporting incidents in cities](https://arxiv.org/abs/2204.08620), and [public library systems]([Identifying and Addressing Disparities in Public Libraries with Bayesian Latent Variable Modeling | Proceedings of the AAAI Conference on Artificial Intelligence](https://ojs.aaai.org/index.php/AAAI/article/view/30231)).
+Things I have worked on during my PhD studies include [college admission](https://arxiv.org/abs/2107.08922), [311 systems for reporting incidents in cities](https://arxiv.org/abs/2204.08620), and [public library systems](https://ojs.aaai.org/index.php/AAAI/article/view/30231).
 I am incredibly fortunate to have worked with the New York Public Library as part of the PiTech PhD Fellowship program during the Summer of 2023.
 During the Summer of 2024, I interned at Theorem LP, specializing in loan-level risk prediction and underwriting.